oehf/ipf/src/site/markdown/migration-6.0.md

 #### Behavioural changes

-* **Contributions are collected earlier.** Collecting now happens while the singletons are being initialized (`SmartInitializingSingleton`), and for route builders when Spring starts its `Lifecycle` beans — no longer on `ContextRefreshedEvent`.
+* **Contributions are collected earlier.** Collecting now happens once all singletons have been instantiated (`SmartInitializingSingleton`), and for route builders when Spring starts its `Lifecycle` beans — no longer on `ContextRefreshedEvent`.
 Mapping definitions and custom HL7v2 model classes are therefore in place before the Camel routes are built and started.
-Workarounds for the previous window, in which the mappings were still empty during bean initialization, are no longer needed.
+They are still not in place *during* bean initialization: a `@PostConstruct` method or `afterPropertiesSet()` sees only the resources set on the mappings bean directly, not those contributed through `CustomMappings`.
 * Groovy DSL extensions are still registered before the route builders build their routes.
 This is now guaranteed by the Spring lifecycle rather than by bean registration order.
 * `CustomRouteBuilderConfigurer` looks up the `CamelContext` itself if the application context